IDSIA/brainstorm/README.md

 Note: These instructions are for Ubuntu 14.04.

+Pre-requisites:

+You need the Ubuntu packages `python-dev`, `libhdf5-dev` as well as the Python package `cython` before you install.
+Then:

 * Clone the repository: `git clone git@github.com:Qwlouse/brainstorm.git`
 * Install: `cd brainstorm; pip install -e .`